logo image

 RS Home

-Hermitage Castle is situated 17 miles south of Hawick in the Borders area of Scotland via the B6399 hill road, or 17 miles via the A7 road, then 7 miles across on a scenic hill road.
-The Castle is 9 miles north of the Border with England.
+Hermitage Castle is 17 miles south of Hawick in the Borders area of Scotland via the B6399 hill road, or 17 miles via the A7 road, then 7 miles across on a scenic hill road.
+The Castle is 9 miles north of the Border with England, built for Clan Douglas from 1371.

 For Images on Mobile swipe right